okonet/spelling-game/README.md

 # Spelling Game

-A browser-based educational game designed to help children learn English spelling through interactive gameplay and audio feedback.
+A browser-based educational game designed to help children learn English spelling through interactive gameplay, time pressure, and progressive difficulty.

 ## Game Concept

-The game presents an engaging way to practice spelling:
+The game presents an engaging way to practice spelling with time-based challenges:

 1. A word is spoken aloud using text-to-speech
-2. The player types the word they heard
+2. An obstacle showing the word appears and starts moving toward the character
-3. After pressing Enter, the typed word becomes an obstacle on screen
+3. The player must type the word correctly **before the obstacle reaches the character**
-4. A character runs continuously and attempts to jump over the obstacle
-5. **Correct spelling**: The character successfully jumps over, the player gets points and sees a confetti celebration
+4. **Correct spelling in time**: The character jumps over the obstacle, the player earns points and sees a confetti celebration
-6. **Incorrect spelling**: The character crashes into the obstacle, loses a life, and the correct spelling is shown
+5. **Incorrect spelling or timeout**: The character crashes, loses a life, and the correct spelling is shown
-7. After seeing the correct spelling, the player gets another chance to spell the word correctly
-8. The game continues until all 3 lives are lost
+6. The game continues until all 3 lives are lost

+## Progressive Difficulty System

+The game features an **automatic level progression system**:

+- **Start at Level 1** with easy words and 5 seconds per word
+- **Level up every 5 correct words** with celebration effects
+- **Speed increases** with each level (decreases by 300ms per level, minimum 2 seconds)
+- **Word difficulty increases** automatically:
+  - **Levels 1-3**: Easy words (3-4 letters)
+  - **Levels 4-6**: Medium words (5-6 letters)
+  - **Levels 7+**: Hard words (longer, complex words)

 ## Features

-- **Three difficulty levels**: Easy, Medium, and Hard with age-appropriate word lists
+- **Level progression**: Automatic difficulty increase as you improve
+- **Time pressure**: Beat the clock to spell each word correctly
-- **Text-to-Speech**: Words are spoken aloud using the browser's Web Speech API with optimized clarity
+- **Text-to-Speech**: Words are spoken aloud using the browser's Web Speech API with optimized clarity (rate: 0.6 for children)
-- **Continuous runner animation**: Character runs in place while obstacles slide from right to left
+- **Continuous runner animation**: Character runs in place while obstacles approach from the right
-- **Life system**: Start with 5 lives (❤️), lose one for each mistake (shown as 🖤)
+- **Life system**: Start with 3 lives (❤️), lose one for each mistake or timeout (shown as 🖤)
-- **Retry mechanism**: See the correct spelling and get another chance after mistakes
-- **Score tracking**: Earn 10 points for each correct word
+- **Dynamic scoring**: Earn more points for fewer attempts (20/10/5/2 points)
-- **Confetti celebration**: Animated celebration on successful jumps
+- **Level-up celebrations**: Cinematic effects with confetti and triumphant sound when reaching a new level
+- **Session tracking**: Track performance with player name, level progression, and detailed word-by-word results
+- **Statistics page**: View past game sessions, filter by player, and analyze progress
 - **Customizable word lists**: Easy to add your own words via JSON file

 ## Getting Started